TheHassanShahzad/radioROS/README.md

 ### Hardware Setup

-1. First, get an ESP32 and upload the `esp32_code` that's within the repo.
+1. First, get an ESP32 and upload the `esp32_code.ino` that's within the `firmware` directory.
 2. Connect the ESP32 to the receiver as follows:

    ![image](https://github.com/user-attachments/assets/5c478eb2-cfaa-4c08-a674-800af1c13867)